 ECE 413 RF DESIGN (3-0-3)(S).
 Design of wireless systems and RF circuits including amplifiers, oscillators, mixers, filters, and matching networks.
 Comparison of semiconductor device type characteristics and applications.
 Use of various analysis, simulation, characterization, and measurement tools for low-noise design, stability analysis, distortion analysis and mitigation, frequency synthesis, and transmission line characterization.
 PREREQ: ECE 300, ECE 310, ECE 350.

 ECE 430 DIGITAL HARDWARE DESIGN (3-0-3)(F).
-Advanced topics in digital system design emphasizing the specification and design of complex digital hardware systems.
-Applications include design of synchronous state machines, asynchronous digital systems, and simple digital control circuits using hardware descriptive languages for field programmable gate arrays and complex programmable logic.
+Advanced topics in digital system design emphasizing the specification and design of complex digital hardware systems using Hardware Description Languages (HDL) and High Level Synthesis (HLS).
+Applications include design of synchronous state machines, asynchronous digital systems, crossing multiple clock domains, and cryptography protocols for cyber-physical systems security.
+Design, simulation and implementation on FPGA development boards.
 PREREQ: ECE 230 and CS 121.

-ECE 433 EMBEDDED AND PORTABLE COMPUTING SYSTEMS (3-0-3)(F).
-Comparison of commercially available microcontrollers and their use in embedded communications and control applications.
+ECE 433 EMBEDDED AND PORTABLE COMPUTING SYSTEMS (3-0-3)(S).
+Microcontrollers and their use in embedded systems and sensors applications.
 Power consumption, software development, interprocessor communication, and interfacing with sensors, actuators, and input/output devices.
-Use of microcontroller cores implemented in programmable logic devices as an alternative to hardwired microcontrollers.
+Cyber-physical systems security topics including secure coding, buffer overflow, and physical security.
 An embedded system project is designed and built.
 PREREQ: ECE 330.

-ECE 434 (CS 425) INTRODUCTION TO COMPUTER NETWORKS (3-0-3)(S)(Odd Years).
-Concepts and implementation of TCP/IP Internetworking: link, network, and transport layer protocols.
-Application layer services.
-Wireless networking basics.
+ECE 434 (CS 425) COMPUTER NETWORKS (3‐0‐3)(F).
+Concepts and implementation of networking: physical, link, network, transport, and application layer protocols.
+Wireless networking and security basics.
 PREREQ: CS 253 and CS 321.

 ECE 436 DIGITAL SYSTEMS RAPID PROTOTYPING (3-0-3)(S).
 Hardware description languages and hardware programming languages as a practical means to simulate/implement hybrid sequential and combinational systems.
 Actual design and implementation of sizeable digital design problems using the most up-to-date industry Computer Aided Design tools and Field-Programmable Gate Arrays.
 PREREQ: ECE 430.